zebecool/fxtunnel/README.md

 * Cross-platform, Windows, Linux, MacOS
 * Using select asynchronous events is not suitable for large concurrency scenarios
 * Openssl secure tunnel
+* Protocol parameter
+  - `tcp_sa`  TCP protocol.
+Listening mapped port on the server, client is responsible for connecting to the destination port
+  - `tcp_sc`  TCP protocol.
+Server is responsible for connecting to the destination port, Listening mapped port on the client
+  - `udp_sa`  UDP protocol.
+Listening mapped port on the server, client is responsible for connecting to the destination port
+  - `udp_sc`  UDP protocol.
+Server is responsible for connecting to the destination port, Listening mapped port on the client

 ## Architecture
 * Agent is responsible for port listening